Bill C-23

 Read full speech →Private Members' Business

-The House resumed from March 9 consideration of the motion that Bill C-233, An Act to amend the Export and Import Permits Act, be read the second time and referred to a committee.
+moved that Bill C-230, An Act to amend the Financial Administration Act and to make consequential amendments to other Acts (debt forgiveness registry), be read the second time and referred to a committee.
+Madam Speaker, …

 Read full speech →Private Members' Business